Staten Island Museum: Operations at Snug Harbor

-Staten Island's "hometown" museum has consolidated its collection to the Staten Island Museum at Snug Harbor.
-A state of the art LEED certified building opened to the public as of September 2015.
+The Staten Island Museum reopened at Snug Harbor in September 2015.
 In addition, the museum operates its Art Conservation Studio and the Staten Island History Center & Archives at Snug Harbor Cultural Center, joining other cultural institutions at the site.
 The museum has transformed from the 19th-century model of a museum as a "cabinet of curiosities", into a fully realized 21st-century institution that is accessible, diverse, technologically advanced, and demonstrates leadership in collections management, exhibitions, education and public programming.

-The new museum, on the Snug Harbor Campus, is the first federal historic landmark on Staten Island designed to achieve LEED Gold certification, including geo-thermal heating and cooling.
+The museum, on the Snug Harbor Campus, is the first federal historic landmark on Staten Island designed to achieve LEED Gold certification, including geo-thermal heating and cooling.
 The mainly city-funded ($23 million) renovation of Building A added over 25000 sqft, with additional space to follow in Building B (Bio-Diversity) in 2022.

 The museum displays 'Staten Island Scene/Seen', a new interpretation of Staten Island across three centuries, including commissioned works by contemporary artists and featuring Hudson River School landscape paintings by Jasper Cropsey and Edward Moran from the museum's collection.

 In addition, a life-size replica of a mastodon greets visitors as they explore the museum, a creature that once roamed the hills of Staten Island as evidenced by local discoveries held in the museum's fossil collection on display in the new lobby.